-B. An Improved Greedy Algorithm
+B. A Greedy Algorithm with Long-Term Predictions

-Algorithm 1 divides problem (2) into reservation subproblems, each solved in a separate level.
-But in each level, the reservations are made only at the beginnings of the τ -intervals.
+It is possible to improve Algorithm 1 when users can make long-term predictions.
+One limitation of Algorithm 1 is that in each level, the reservations are made only at the beginnings of the $\tau$ -intervals.
 A direct improvement of Algorithm 1 is to allow arbitrary reservation time in each level: we still consider from the bottom level up to the top, whereas in each level, we solve an optimal reservation problem using dynamic programming.
-Clearly, this strategy incurs less resource provisioning cost than Algorithm 1 in each level due to the relaxation on reservation time.
-However, just like Algorithm 1, such a strategy remains inefficient, since it ignores the dependencies across different levels.
+Clearly, this strategy incurs less resource provisioning